blbadger/blbadger.github.io/language-discreteness.md

 a_g = \mathtt{masterlex \; is \; blue2}
 $$

 indicating that for this input, the information present in the last three tokens (in the output of the first transformer module) is insufficient to determine the identity of the first two tokens.
-The same is observed for the input 'This is a prompt sentence', which for `[:, 2:, :]` at the first output layer gives the representation
+The same is observed for the input 'This is a prompt sentence', which for $[:, 2:, :]$ at the first output layer gives the representation

 $$
 a_g = \mathtt{lex \; Sho₂ \; prompt \; sentence2}
 $$

 indicating that there is insufficient information transfer between later and earlier tokens to uniquely specify the masked tokens.
-Similarly, taking the output of the first transformer block of all layers except the first token for the input `Four score and seven years ago` gives `lex score2 seven years ago`.
+Similarly, taking the output of the first transformer block of all layers except the first token for the input ``Four score and seven years ago`` gives ``lex score2 seven years ago``.

 It may be wondered whether a different metric might allow for more information to pass between tokens.
 In particular, consider the information that may pass between tokens via the multi-head attention transformation.
 Recall from the last section that given vectors $q, k, v$ the attention operation is equivalent to a scaled version of the following